Deontic Argumentation: Related Work

 The work by van der Torre and Villata \cite{TorreVillata} extends ASPIC$^+$ \cite{ModgilPrakken2014} with deontic operators (obligation) and analyses the framework in terms of Input/Output logic.
 However, it does not consider weak permission.

-The scope of \cite{daCosta} was the use of formal argumentation for handling norms in multi-agent systems, presenting methods for representing and interpreting hierarchical normative systems, and addressing open texture in legal interpretation using fuzzy logic.
-No focus is devoted on deontic reasoning and weak permissions: deontic assertions are simply conclusion in ASPIC$^+$ setting.
+The scope of \cite{daCosta} \rold{was the use of}\rnew{is} formal argumentation for handling norms in multi-agent systems, presenting methods for representing and interpreting hierarchical normative systems, and addressing open texture in legal interpretation using fuzzy logic.
+The work does not focus on deontic reasoning or weak permissions: deontic assertions are simply treated as conclusions in an ASPIC$^+$ setting.

 The aim of \cite{PigozziTorre} is to propose an argumentation framework to address different types of normative conflicts.
 Arguments are built by triples $(b,i,d)$ where $b$ is a formula for the brute facts of the arguments, $i$ represents the institutional facts, and finally $d$ is the deontic conclusion of the argument, which is either an obligation or a permission.
 While the work considers various notions of conflicts, it does not consider weak permission.
 Moreover, the argumentation framework adopts Dung's semantics, including grounded semantics.
 Thus, it cannot deal with weak permission when unresolved conflicts exist.